 The advantage of this design is its responsiveness as you can ride in a zigzag manner comfortably, and sharper turns become evident.
 Their versatility is another reason for their wide acceptance among newbies and professionals.
 You will find the Top Mount deck in cruising longboards, carving, bombing hills, and free rides.

 Best Top-Mount Longboards

-Drop-through designs are different from Drop Deck and Top-mounted ones.
-What makes them different is that their deck and trucks are at the same level.
+Drop-through designs have got different features from Drop Deck and Top-mounted ones.
+For example, the supportive riding styles, decks’ shapes, and trucks’ adjustments.
+Moreover, what makes them different is that their deck and trucks are at the same level.
 So, compared to top-mounted, Drop-through generates enough center of gravity to bring more stability and ease of pushing.

 On the other hand, compared to Drop-deck design, drop-through boards are higher to the ground, providing less stability than Drop-deck longboards.
 Therefore, if you are looking for a longboard that gives continuous riding time, ease, and comfortability, Drop-through designs are the most suitable.

 Longboard Wheel Guide

 Even if you have started longboarding today, you can imagine what’s the role of wheels would be in a longboard.
 The wheels of a longboard have multiple responsibilities to handle, and one of the most important is speed.
 The durometer hardness of a wheel tells whether the wheels will roll fast or slow.